-COVID-19 has led to Important changes to the rules on carry over of annual leave.
+COVID-19 has led to Important changes to the rules on the carryover of annual leave.
 Here’s what you need to know.

 The rules for the lockdown have been laid out in a series of regulations published by government ministers.
 The most notable and widely talked about are the rules published by the Health Secretary in March, which forced almost all retail businesses to close their shops, and ordered everyone to stay at home except for certain specific reasons.

 There have, though, been other regulations issued by other government departments, including one that is of note if you manage annual leave for your business or organisation.
 This temporary rule change affects the ability of employees to carry over leave from one holiday year to the next, which we wrote about recently on this blog.

 Under the new rules, officially called the Working Time (Coronavirus) (Amendment) Regulations 2020, employees can now carry over 4 weeks of their leave allowance, rather than the usual 2 weeks.
 This applies for the next two years.

 The idea of the rule change is to make sure that employers aren’t faced with a situation, after the lockdown ends, where all of their teams have huge amounts of leave to take in a short period of time, and that employees don’t lose out on holiday they are entitled to because of the pandemic.